-Talia Wujtewicz joined ACS in July 2019 and currently serves as the Development Manager.
-She contributes to the organization’s development work by supporting grant reporting and foundation fundraising activities for ACS’s many programs.
+Talia Wujtewicz joined ACS in July 2019 and currently serves as the Associate Director of Foundation Relations.
+She oversees the organization’s grant reporting and foundation fundraising activities that support ACS’s many programs.

-Prior to joining ACS, Talia worked in development operations in the College of Health and Human Services at George Mason University, and at the Rape, Abuse, and Incest National Network (RAINN), the nation’s largest anti-sexual violence organization.
+Wujtewicz was previously the Development Manager at ACS.
+Prior to joining ACS, Wujtewicz worked in development operations in the College of Health and Human Services at George Mason University, and at the Rape, Abuse, and Incest National Network (RAINN), the nation’s largest anti-sexual violence organization.

-Lauren Nogay joined ACS in July 2018 and serves as a Development Associate.
+Lauren Nogay joined ACS in July 2018 and served as a Development Associate.